ox-x/AAE100_Group7_project/README.md

 #### Step 1
 For our map scenario (map set-up), the end node lies on the border of the whole map ( their x-coordinates are all -10), which in the path finding code, the code identify the end node as a part of the border/ obstalces which unable to form the route in red colour. (even though the code make it to the end node, check the [python code file](https://github.com/ox-x/AAE100_Group7_project/blob/main/task1%20step1%20oringin.py)).
 To deal with this issue, we set the border on x=-12 which end node is no longer boarder the path finding consequence.

-This is how the final code find the path, the light blue crosses shown on the map indicate the different tries/tests in path finding procedures , while crosses successfully connect the start and end nodes, a red line formed which indicates the path and stop the the path finding testes.(check the [python code file](https://github.com/ox-x/AAE100_Group7_project/blob/main/task1%20step1%20finnal.py) for more details).
+This is how the final code find the path, the light blue crosses shown on the map indicate the different tries/tests in path finding procedures , while crosses successfully connect the start and end nodes, a red line formed which indicates the path and stop the the path finding tests.(check the [python code file](https://github.com/ox-x/AAE100_Group7_project/blob/main/task1%20step1%20finnal.py) for more details).

 ![image](https://github.com/ox-x/AAE100_Group7_project/blob/main/PATH%20FINDING.gif )
 #### Step 2